 It’s different than the diet messages we’ve read for decades.
 It’s different than the diets that have “worked” in the past, but failed clients so many times over.
 So, in many cases, it can be both refreshing and terrifying.
 I get that.
 I’ve been there.

-Anti-diet dietitians put many aspects of our formal education aside, making room for a different evidence-based approach.
+Anti-diet dietitians put some aspects of our formal education aside, making room for a different evidence-based approach.

-This approach is one that works for the long term.
-It’s one that involves getting back to our body’s intuition, listening to it, and honoring it.
-One that does incorporate nutrition science—macronutrients and micronutrients, improving health with food, activity, and stress management, not with the one-stop-shop-weight-loss approach.
-It gives us permission to eat all foods, not just the “good ones.”
-It encourages pleasure, mindfulness, joyful movement, and self-trust.
+It gives us permission to eat all foods, not just the “good” ones.
+It encourages pleasure, mindfulness, body respect, joyful movement, and self-trust.
 It encourages you to experiment with food, and notice how it makes you feel.
 It doesn’t require good, or clean, or fat-free, or whole, or raw, or natural foods.